cttdev/cttdev/README.md

 Hi!
-I'm Claudius, a student at Leland High School in San Jose and the Co-President of *FIRST* Robotics Competition Team 604 Quixilver.
+I'm Claudius, a student at Massachusetts Institute of Technology studying Mechanical Engineering with a concentration in Robotics.

 I'm interested in controls engineering, specifically trajectory optimization and nonlinear control.